 At Servebolt, we’re big advocates for WordPress and its ecosystem.
 We also use it for our own sites because we truly do find it to be the best content management system, as the statistics continue to show year after year.
-It’s open-source, versatile & simply put, it’s incredibly easy to see why it powers over 40% of all websites on the internet.
+It’s open-source and versatile & simply put, it’s incredibly easy to see why it powers over 40% of all websites on the internet.

 With how large the ecosystem and the developer community that surrounds WordPress is, it’s no surprise that people use WordPress in different ways.
 One such approach is using WordPress as a headless CMS – in short, referred to as headless WordPress, which is growing in popularity.